littlef00t/BoneAppetit/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Bone Appetit is a web application inspired by Foodspotting built using Ruby on Rails and React.js.
+Bone Appetit targets the puppy population, finding and sharing delicious dishes in the area.
+Bone Appetit allows puppy users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] CRUD images (along with a description of the dish)
-- [ ] Organize notes within Notebooks
+- [ ] Able to link the above photos to map location
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Search for dishes in area (search by dish or puppy user)
-- [ ] Search through notes for blocks of text
+- [ ] Rate the dish by clicking ('tried it and loved it')
-- [ ] Apply complex styling to notes while editing
+- [ ] Comment on other puppy users' dishes
-- [ ] Set reminders on notes
+- [ ] See dishes by highest ratings

 ## Design Docs
 * [View Wireframes][view]